lake2010/cgminer_3.7.2_ztex/README.md

     sudo ./cgminer --disable-gpu --blake256 -o < url:port > -u < username > -p < password > -S /dev/ttyUSB0 --scan-time 6 --queue 4

 Note: This miner only works on Getwork pools.
 It does not have the Stratum logic incorporated yet.

-Also, I have posted the link to a ztex-1.15y DCR bistream in this github, it gets about 1Gh/s.

 ________________________________________________________________________________________________